Hotels

 entrance to Placa Real in Barcelona's Gotic district

-El Gòtic is the Gothic Quarter, home to the cathedral, some Roman ruins and parts of the original city walls, the Jewish quarter (El Call), and a maze of narrow alleys which can be a joy to get lost in.
+El Gòtic is the Gothic Quarter, home to the cathedral, some Roman ruins and parts of the original city walls.
+Also the Jewish quarter (El Call), features a maze of narrow alleys.
+It can be a joy to get lost here.

 Things to see: MUHBA; Cathedral; Placa Real; Las Ramblas